2025 Rolex Shanghai Masters – Singles

-Qualifier Valentin Vacherot defeated Arthur Rinderknech in the final, 4–6, 6–3, 6–3 to win the singles tennis title at the 2025 Shanghai Masters.
-It was his first career ATP Tour title, and he defeated five seeded opponents consecutively en route.
-Vacherot was the first Monégasque player to win a tour singles title, the first unseeded champion at the Shanghai Masters, and the lowest-ranked ATP Masters 1000 champion (ranked No. 204).
-Vacherot was the third qualifier (after Roberto Carretero and Albert Portas at the 1996 and 2001 Hamburg Masters, respectively) to win a Masters 1000 title, and the fifth player overall to win a Masters 1000 as their first tour-level title.
+Qualifier Valentin Vacherot defeated his first cousin Arthur Rinderknech in the final, 4–6, 6–3, 6–3 to win the singles tennis title at the 2025 Shanghai Masters.
+It was his first ATP Tour title, and he defeated five seeded opponents consecutively en route.
+Vacherot became the first Monégasque player to win a tour singles title, the first unseeded champion at the Shanghai Masters, and the lowest-ranked ATP Masters 1000 champion (ranked No. 204).
+Vacherot was the third qualifier (after Roberto Carretero and Albert Portas at the 1996 and 2001 Hamburg Masters, respectively) to win a Masters 1000 title, and the fifth player overall to win an ATP 1000 as their first tour-level title.

-For the first time in the tournament's history, two unseeded players contested the final, and this was only the third all-unseeded Masters 1000 final (after the 1996 Hamburg Masters and the 2003 Paris Masters).
-Additionally, as Vacherot and Rinderknech are first cousins, they were the first pair of family members to contest an ATP Tour final since brothers John and Patrick McEnroe at the 1991 Chicago Open.
+For the first time in the tournament's history, two unseeded players contested the final, and this was only the third all-unseeded ATP 1000 final (after the 1996 Hamburg Masters and the 2003 Paris Masters).
+As first cousins, Vacherot and Rinderknech were the first pair of family members to contest an ATP Tour final since brothers John and Patrick McEnroe at the 1991 Chicago Open.